ENR813/BlenderBulletPhysicsAddon/README.md

+# UNFINISHED PROJECT NEEDS A GUI AND BUG/CRASH FIXES
 # BlenderBulletPhysicsAddon
 An Addon that lets you use the ABSOLUTLY INCREDIBLE SOFTBODY AND rigidbody Physics from the bullet physics Library IN BLENDER.
 Because as it turns out these can actually RUN CONSIDERABLY FAST 100fps!!! if they aren't coded